Corporate Testing Service

 Impact on workplace sickness absences

-Food Allergies and Intolerances have a significant impact on workplace sickness absence.
+Food Intolerances have a significant impact on workplace sickness absence.
 A Government survey in 2004 (1) identified that at an average of 10 days per year, sickness absence among the 5.5 million public sector workers costs over £1.2 billion per annum.

 According to figures published by the Confederation of British Industry, sickness absence costs UK businesses £12.2 billion a year.
 Figures released (2) by the Chartered Institute of Personnel and Development (CIPD) in July 2007 estimated that average sickness absence costs employers £659 per employee every year and employee absence costs employers 8.4 working days for every member of staff per year; the equivalent of 3.7% of working time.